Tyre Nichols remembered as beautiful soul with creative eye

 He included a gallery of what he considered his masterpieces: bridges and railroad tracks rendered in black and white, the neon lights of Beale Street at night.
 He took pictures of pink flowers, sunsets over the Mississippi River, fields of grass, statues of Elvis.
 He highlights a quote from another photographer: "A good photographer must love life," it begins.

-After she watched the video of her son's death, she stood with her family and their lawyers at a lectern, shaking, to convey what the world lost.
+After she watched the video of her son's death, Wells stood with her family and their lawyers at a lectern, shaking, to convey what the world lost.

 A lawyer described the beating shown in the video — "he was a human pinata" — and Wells turned her head away, burying her face into her hands.

-In the video footage, which was released Friday to the public, Nichols is heard saying he just wants to go home, family lawyers said.
+In the video, which was released Friday to the public, Nichols is heard saying he just wants to go home, family lawyers said.
 He was less than 100 yards from his mother's house.

-Lawyers described the last words Nichols is heard saying — calling for his mom, three times.

 She still finds herself waiting for him to walk in the door every day at 7 p.m.